Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Introduction

-\item GANDALF reduces readout error by up to $2.5\times$, lowers logical error rates up to $5\times$ for surface code and up to $35\times$ for BB code, and shortens QEC cycle time by $1.77\times$, directly addressing readout bottleneck in neutral atom quantum computers. \end{itemize}
+\item We show \ours reduces readout error by up to $2.5\times$, lowers logical error rates up to $5\times$ for surface code and $35\times$ for the bivariate-bicycle (BB) code, and shortens quantum error correction cycle time by $1.77\times$, directly addressing readout bottlenecks in neutral atom quantum computers.